21Minus Call for Proposals

 How are projects chosen?

-All projects are reviewed and voted on by the 12 current TCA members.
-They use [standard criteria](Can you link to the Criteria section?) for all projects and special criteria for each proposal category.
+All projects are reviewed and voted on by the 25 current TCA members.
+They use the following rubric for all projects:

-What are the constraints of working in the museum?
+What are the rules for working within the museum?

 Because the museum is full of other visitors and delicate artwork, we have to be flexible and compromise.
 Some things to keep in mind: